khairmuhammad-ybh/HomeAutomation/README.md

 ```

 ## Run project
-Go into `HomeAutomation` folder and run project
+Go into `HomeAutomation` directory and run project

 *For android*
 ```